 UCLA has been a pioneer in the innovative, multidisciplinary, translational approach to care, including:

 The management of kidney cancer requires extensive collaboration among specialists.
 The UCLA Kidney Cancer Program holds bi-weekly conferences with a multidisciplinary team that provides a forum with diverse, specialized perspectives for deciding upon the best option for each individual patient.

 More information about kidney cancer treatment at UCLA >

 Clinical trials are essential for developing new methods of preventing, diagnosing and treating kidney cancer.
 The UCLA Kidney Cancer Program offers patients access to ground-breaking experimental drugs in its Clinical Trials Program that allows patients to receive tomorrow’s approved drugs today.
 Our UCLA doctors are able to provide access to new therapies at earlier stages of the disease.
 Using our research discoveries in the field of immunotherapy, work is currently under way on a targeted vaccine for kidney cancer that has been in development for the past decade.

-The UCLA Bladder Cancer Program, in conjunction with the Jonsson Comprehensive Cancer Center and the UCLA Institute of Urologic Oncology, is committed to ongoing kidney cancer research in a quest to develop new treatments for and offer ground-breaking clinical trials to all UCLA kidney cancer patients, along with a commitment to educate and train the next generation of leading physician-scientists.
+The UCLA Kidney Cancer Program, in conjunction with the Jonsson Comprehensive Cancer Center and the UCLA Institute of Urologic Oncology, is committed to ongoing kidney cancer research in a quest to develop new treatments for and offer ground-breaking clinical trials to all UCLA kidney cancer patients, along with a commitment to educate and train the next generation of leading physician-scientists.
 UCLA was an early innovator in treatments that bring the patient’s immune system to bear against cancer.
 Breakthroughs in immunotherapy are revolutionizing the treatment of genitourinary cancer, with new treatment options imminent for patients with kidney cancer.